-Moving home can be a stressful (and costly) ordeal for your household.
+Moving house?
+Great.
+Do you know who your current and future energy supplier?
+Well, it is important to know because if not, you could be piling on unnecessary energy costs as you transition to your new home.
 You need to consider a number of different factors in order to ensure a move with minimal stress and hassle.
 And with so many responsibilities to juggle, it’s unlikely that the logistics of how to switch energy suppliers when moving house are high on your list of priorities.
-But unless you’re proactive in moving and switching your energy supply, you could be piling unnecessary energy costs on top of all the expenses that come with moving to a new house.

-Here we’ll take a close look at how to switch energy suppliers when moving house.
+Here we’ll take a close look at switching energy suppliers when moving house.
 We’ll explain why it’s important to be proactive in switching your energy supply to a new home, as well as how to manage switching during your move to ensure that you get optimal savings as soon as possible when you move into your new home.

 A new home should be a fresh start.
 An exciting time that’s brimming with new possibilities.
 An opportunity to develop new habits that will improve your personal and financial wellbeing.
-By learning how to switch energy suppliers when moving house you can ensure that you hit the ground running with amazing savings that free up more of your income to spend on the things that matter most to you and your family.
+By learning about switching energy suppliers when moving house you can ensure that you hit the ground running with amazing savings that free up more of your income to spend on the things that matter most to you and your family.

 What happens to my energy supplier when I move house?